eibenp/homebridge-gree-airconditioner/README.md

 ### Invalid room temperature

 Some AC units have a built-in temperature sensor but the actual room temperature is not displayed in Home App.
 This is an AC firmware problem.
-Older firmware versions do not report temperature values at all and there are some firmware versions which report a fixed value (e.g. zero) instead of the measured one.
-This plugin replaces the missing value and the fixed zero value by the desired target temperature.
+Older firmware versions do not report temperature values at all and there are some firmware versions which report an invalid value (e.g. -40°C or 178°C) instead of the measured one.
+This plugin replaces the missing value and all invalid values (outside of the -39°C ~ +59°C range) by the desired target temperature.
 To get the correct measured temperature please try to upgrade or downgrade the AC firmware.
+If the plugin detects this temperature measurement problem then the additional temperature sensor is automatically disabled in Home App.

 ### Fan speed